Configurable Holography: Towards Display and Scene Adaptation

 \subsubsection{Teacher Model}

-We provide a complete layout of our teacher model in \refFig{teacher_network}.
-Our teacher model takes an RGB-only image, $\inputRGBOnly$, color primaries, $\wavelength_{\pIndex}$, physical pixel pitch size, $\pixelPitch$, brightness scale, $\scale$, volume depth along propagation direction, $VD$, location offset, $Z$, as inputs in our training.
-Here, $Z$ refers to the propagation distance of the plane in the middle of $VD$.
-During our training, we vary some of these inputs for a given set of values so that our final trained model can condition the estimation process for preferred optical configurations at the test time.
-Specifically, our training draws the following variables from the below set in \refEq{variable_set},
+We provide a complete layout of our teacher model in \refFig{teacher_network}, the details of the modules can be found in Supplementary \refSupSec{Model_structure}.
+The teacher takes $\inputRGBOnly$, $\wavelength_{\pIndex}$, $\pixelPitch$, $\scale$, $VD$, and $Z$ as inputs, denoted as $\conditionVars$.
+During training, we vary these inputs so that the model can adapt the hologram synthesis process to preferred display--scene parameters at test time.
+Specifically, our training draws the input variables from

-We generate permutations of our set in \refEq{variable_set}.
-These pairings are unique and don't interchange in permutations.
-When training our teacher model, we train it for $\inputRGBOnly$, for a fixed setting chosen from permutations of our set in Eq.~\ref{eq:variable_set}.
-Specifically, our configuration choice is as follows: